NuGet/docs.microsoft.com-nuget/docs/api/registration-base-url-resource.md

 framework.
 If the package has no dependencies, the `dependencyGroups` property is missing, an empty array, or the `dependencies` property of all groups is empty or missing.

-The `licenseExpression` property may only have value specified if the package manifest contains `&lt;license type='expression'&gt;` element.
+The `licenseExpression` property may only have a value specified if the package manifest contains `&lt;license type='expression'&gt;` element.
 The value of the `licenseExpression` property complies with [SPDX license expression syntax](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60).